MichaelAHood/central_limit/README.md

 I start by simulating a coin toss for a certain number of trials and then count the proportion of tosses that were heads.

-Then, I repeat the same experiment a rediculous number of times, plot the results in a histogram, and repeat until I end up with something that begins to look like a bell curve.
+Then, I repeat the same experiment a ridiculous number of times, plot the results in a histogram, and repeat until I end up with something that begins to look like a bell curve.